Fahmioz/clinic-queue-management-system/README.md

 **Important:** If using this as a reference:
 - Understand the code before presenting
-- Customize it to fit our specific requirements
+- Customize it to fit your specific requirements
-- Add our own unique features
+- Add your own unique features
 - Credit sources appropriately

 ---